 Yet he is also wearing a false mustache that later comes unglued, prompting the ship’s telegraph operator to become suspicious.
 Later, in Salt Lake City, when she continues to protest her captivity and he is forced to lock her in the basement, he pours himself a whisky in his living room.

 Other unlikely details are merely devices for advancing the action.
 When Olaf and Sven reach Utah, they have no trouble finding Andrew’s home and obtaining unstinting assistance from his housekeeper (or first wife, as she is described in some English-language reviews), despite the fact that she has never seen them before and most likely speaks a different language from the newly-arrived Danes.
 When they storm into his house and confront him, he naturally protests his innocence, but Nina is able to push a button in her basement prison that triggers a secret trapdoor in the middle of the Oriental rug that adorns his living room floor, causing Andrew to plunge into the basement and revealing Nina’s prison.
 The Danish men tear the curtains from the windows and attempt to hoist Nina up, but Andrew, despite the injuries he sustained in the fall, manages to foil them by shooting the curtains to shreds.
 When Olaf and Sven finally discover the secret panel concealing the basement stairway, however, they crash through the door only to find that Andrew has died of an accidentally self-inflicted gunshot wound.

-See the clip: The dramatic scene in the Mormon's house where Andrew Larsson accidentally shoots himself.
+Clip 2: The dramatic scene in the Mormon's house where Andrew Larsson accidentally shoots himself.

 Mormonism in Denmark